jigpu/linuxwacom-wiki-archive/wiki/Main_Page.md

 IRC
 ---

-The official linux wacom irc channel is \#linuxwacom on irc.freenode.net.
+The official linuxwacom [IRC](/wiki/Irc "wikilink") channel is **\#linuxwacom** on **irc.freenode.net**.
 It is recommended if you ask questions there that you also ask them on the mailing list.
-Please be patient if you ask a question on irc.
+Please be patient if you ask a question on IRC.
 People are not always watching the channel.

 Development
 -----------